Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 # An Altenative Approach - Iterative Ranking

-In our first approach, we distribute all the matchups at once and then obtain the entire tournament $A'$.
-Next, we perform our ranking method.
+In our first approach, we distribute all the matchup in one go and then obtain the entire tournament $A'$.
+Using $A'$ we then perform our ranking method.

-What if instead, we incrementally built up $A'$ in stages and used the incomplete information to distribute matchups?
-This would allow us to choose to allocate matchup in a way to gives us more information compared to the non-iterative version.
+What if instead, we incrementally built up $A'$ in stages, applied our ranking method and then used the incomplete information to distribute matchups?
+This would allow us to to allocate matchups in a way that gives us more information compared to the non-iterative version.

 Here I'll outline the basic steps of our iterative matchup distribution algorithm.

-1. Generate a set of matchups (Create $E$)
+1. Generate a set of matchups (Create $E$).
-2. If this is the first pass, skip to step 4
+2. If this is the first pass, skip to step 4.
-3. Calculate a score for the skill of every student, based on the previous ranking $\preceq_{t'_{k-1}}$
+3. Calculate a score for the skill of every student, based on the previous ranking $\preceq_{t'_{k-1}}$.
-4. Calculate a score for the skill of every matchup, based on the previous ranking $\preceq_{t'_{k-1}}$
+4. Calculate a score for the skill of every matchup, based on the previous ranking $\preceq_{t'_{k-1}}$.
 5. Assign matchups (Create $A$).
 If this is the first pass, then use the non-iterative matchup assigner.
 Otherwise, use the iterative one.
-6. Give matchups to students and ask them to mark (Obtain $A'$)
+6. Give matchups to students and ask them to mark (Obtain $A'$).
 7. Apply one of the ranking methods, RBTL, Kemeny...
-(Obtain the current ranking $\preceq_{t'_{k}}$)
+(Obtain the current ranking $\preceq_{t'_{k}}$).
 8. Until we've hit the desired amount of iterations, return to step 1.

 ## Generating Matchups - Creating $E$

 One thing to note is that in the first pass, we need to produce a ranking with only $n$ matchups, where $n$ is the number of students.
 We need every student to be represented in this set of matchups.
 If we didn't have this, then we wouldn't have any information on students that weren't included in the set of matchups.

 This will correspond to a graph (the set of matchups in step 1) in which every node has at least one edge.
 Another property we'll want is for it to be connected.
 This would mean that there are no isolated subgraphs where we can't get an effective comparison to the main cohort.

 The graph generation is much for this iterative case is much simpler than the non-iterative case.
 All we need is $n$ edges, and for it to be connected.
 A graph that fulfils these criteria is the cycle graph.